Migrate From Rocky Linux 8 To Rocky Linux 9 | Best Setup

 sudo cat /etc/os-release

-At this point, it is highly recommended o back your Rocky Linux 8 system.
+At this point, it is highly recommended to back up your Rocky Linux 8 system.
 You can do this with tar or any backup solution you use — just make sure you take care to store those backups on an external drive.

 If tar is your solution of choice, you could simply back up everything by running the command below: